MMV-Lab/MMV-RegionSeg/README.md

 2. Go to the **Plugins** menu.
 3. Select **MMV-RegionSeg** from the dropdown.

-This opens a widget on the right-hand side of the Napari window, featuring several buttons, labels, and a slider.
+A widget will appear on the right-hand side of the Napari window, containing buttons, labels, and a slider.

 ### Screenshot

-Here is a preview of the MMV-RegionSeg plugin:

 ![MMV-RegionSeg Plugin Screenshot](https://raw.githubusercontent.com/MMV-Lab/MMV-RegionSeg/main/docs/images/plugin_screenshot1.png)